 In August 2018 I returned to Tate and am curious to keep exploring what it means to be a museum-based practitioner researcher from within the organisation.
 In my current role I work alongside others to develop research projects and embed research-led reflective practice in Tate’s Learning department, whilst continuing to research and write.
 I learn a great deal and benefit from working with extraordinarily dynamic and thoughtful people across different departments and disciplines in a creative and ambitious organisation.
 And I connect with a wide range of brilliant colleagues from across the arts and academia.
 I can witness at first hand how the museum is attempting to shift from being the exclusive holder and dispenser of expert knowledge to becoming a more discursive space.
 Yet I am aware of the challenges the institution faces in sharing and generating ideas with, as opposed to for, a more diverse public.
 I will bring all of this experience to my writing in this blog going forward.
 And I hope to include the voices of fellow practitioner researchers as guest contributors.

-Although the title ‘Practitioner Research in the Art Museum’ is a little too wordy for my liking, the acronym PRAM is very appealing.
+As I wrote when I began the blog, the title ‘Practitioner Research in the Art Museum’ is a little too wordy for my liking.
+However the acronym PRAM is very appealing.
 As well as the familiar definition of a carriage for young children, the Oxford English Dictionary also describes a pram as a ‘flat-bottomed boat for shipping cargo’.
-At the risk of sounding a bit cheesy, I am drawn to the idea that this blog will function as a means to transport ideas, as a place where ‘young’ and emerging thoughts can be communicated and carried forward.
-I look forward to going on the journey and sharing the cargo.
+I still think, even though it is a bit cheesy, that this blog functions as a means to transport ideas, as a place where ‘young’ and emerging thoughts can be communicated and carried forward.
+As I enter the next phase of my professional journey I look forward to sharing more of the cargo.